soapteam/soapfish/docs/middlewares.rst

 Middlewares Overview
 --------------------

-The soapfish librairie implements a version of the Rack protocol.
+The soapfish library implements a version of the Rack protocol.
 As a result, a soapfish dispatcher can have middlewares that may inspect, analyze, or modify the application environment, request, and response before and/or after the method call.

 Middlewares Architecture